AggelikiChal/AggelikiChal.github.io/_pages/publications.md

 <h2> Preprints and submissions </h2>

-- Antonis Achilleos and Aggeliki Chalki. **Counting Computations with Formulae: Logical Characterisations of Counting Complexity Classes**. <A href="https://arxiv.org/abs/2304.10334">link to arxiv</A>

 - Eleni Bakali, Aggeliki Chalki, Sotiris Kanellopoulos, Aris Pagourtzis, and Stathis Zachos. **On the power of counting the total number of computation paths of NPTMs**. <A href="https://arxiv.org/abs/2306.11614">link to arxiv</A>